On the derivation of exact eigenstates of the generalized squeezing operator: Introduction

 \section{Introduction}

 The concept of squeezing plays one of the central roles in quantum optics.
+Squeezed states facilitate measurement and communication in a way not possible with the coherent states which are produced from quantum vacuum.
+Squeezed states are characterized by the phase-space distribution of the associated momentum-like ($\hat P$) and position-like ($\hat X$ ) quadrature variables of the field.
+Their variances obey the Heisenberg principle $\Delta \hat X \Delta \hat P \ge 1/4$.
+Vacuum, coherent, and squeezed states minimally satisfy this inequality and a coherent state is realized when $\Delta \hat X = \Delta \hat P $.
+A squeezed state is produced when either of the quadratures is increased at the expense of the other.
+Under purely harmonic time evolution, squeezed states remain squeezed and, therefore, always minimally satify the Heisenberg relation.
+However, they will evolve into non-squeezed states if non-harmonic perturbations are introduced to the Hamiltonian.
+Refs.\citenum{Dodo} and \citenum{Illu} provide extensive lists of references that deal with various aspects of squeezing.

-Review articles \cite{Dodo,Illu} provide an extensive list of references that deal with various aspects of squeezing.
-The mathematical realization of squeezed state in the simplest case is given in terms of the squeezing operator $S(z)=\exp{((z{a^{\dagger}}^2-{z^*a^2})/2)}$ acting on the vacuum state.
+The mathematical realization of a squeezed state in the simplest case is given in terms of the squeezing operator $U_2(z)=\exp{((z{a^{\dagger 2}}-{z^*a^2})/2)}$ acting on the vacuum state.
+Here $a^{\dagger}$ and $a$ are creatrion and annihilation operators and $z$ is a compex-valued parameter.
 Over time, attempts to generalize this operator to include higher order processes have been made.
-It turned out, however, that the so-called naive generalizations of the squeezing operator of the form \be U_k(z)=\exp{(z{a^{\dagger}}^k-{z^*a^k})} \ee with integer $k \geq 3$ proved to be quite nontrivial.
-On one hand, it was shown by Fisher $et$ $al.$ \cite{Fisher} that the vacuum to vacuum probability amplitude $\bra 0|U_k(z)|0\ket$ has a zero radius of convergence as a power series with respect to $z$, for $k > 2$.
+Different types of generalizations have been investigated.
+Some of these generalizations involve exponentials of operators that are elements of closed algebras. \cite{Lo1,March,Zelaya,Raffa} By contrast, in this work we consider the generalization of the squeezing operator of the form \be U_k(z)=\exp{(z{a^{\dagger k}}-{z^*a^k})} \ee with integer $k \geq 3$.
+This kind of generalization turned out to be quite nontrivial.
+On one hand, it was shown by Fisher et al. \cite{Fisher} that the vacuum to vacuum probability amplitude $\bra 0|U_k(z)|0\ket$ has a zero radius of convergence as a power series with respect to $z$, for $k > 2$.
 On the other hand, Braunstein and McLachlan demonstrated numerically \cite{Braunstein1,Braunstein2} that such expressions can still be well defined.
-Some properties of operators $U_k(z)$ were discussed by Nagel \cite{Nagel}.
-In Ref.\cite{Elyutin} Elyutin and Klyshko showed that the average occupation number of an arbitrary initial state acted upon by the unitary operator $U_3(z)$ diverges to infinity for a {\it finite} $z$.
-All of these challenges lead to various attempts to modify the operators $a^{\dagger}$ and $a$ in $U_k(z)$ in such a way that no question of convergence would arise \cite{D'Ari1,D'Ari2,Buz}.
-In this paper we construct $k$ exact degenerate eigenstates of operator $U_k(z)$ that have an eigenvalue equal to one and investigate some of their properties.
+Some properties of operator $z{a^{\dagger k}}-{z^*a^k}$ were discussed by Nagel.\cite{Nagel} The exact eigenstates of this operator for the case of $k=2$ were also constructed by Lo.\cite{Lo2} Elyutin and Klyshko showed\cite{Elyutin} that the average occupation number of an arbitrary initial state acted upon by the unitary operator $U_3(z)$ diverges to infinity for a {\it finite} $z$.
+All of these challenges lead to various attempts to modify the operators $a^{\dagger}$ and $a$ in $U_k(z)$ in such a way that no question of convergence would arise. \cite{D'Ari1,D'Ari2,Buz}